IBM-Blockchain-Archive/learn-chaincode/README.md

 	- Noteworthy information on the network tab:
 		- **Peer Logs** will be found in the top table.
 Find the row for peer 1 and then click the file-like icon in the last row.
 			- It should have opened a new window.
 Congratulations you found your peer logs!
-			- In addition to this static view there are live **streaming peer logs** in the "View Logs" tab near the top of the page.
+			- In addition to this static view there are live streaming peer logs in the **View Logs** tab near the top of the page.
 		- **ChainCode Logs** will be found in the bottom table.
 There is one row for every chaincode, and they are labeled using the same chaincode hash that was returned to you when it was deployed.
 Find the chaincode ID you want, and then select the peer.
 Finally click the file-like icon.
 			- It should have opened a new window.
 Congratulations you've found your peer's chaincode logs!
 	- **Swagger Tab** is the one labeled **APIs**.
 Click it to see the API interactive documentation.